 The Student Activities Fee Committee is a representative student group, appointed by Vanderbilt Student Government (VSG), through an application process.
-On an annual basis, the AcFee Committee allocates to student organizations the funds collected as student activities fees.
-Organizations applying for funding are assigned to one of five categories as follows: Arts, Cultural, Programming, Service, and Special Interest.
+On an annual basis, the AcFee Committee makes recommendations to the Dean of Students for allocation of a portion of the funds collected as student activities fees, to registered student organizations.